 A few weeks ago I shared with you my excitement about receiving a new book for review – DIY Wine Corks: 35+ Cute and Clever Cork Crafts by Melissa Averinos.
 I love wine cork crafts and you may remember my Wine Cork Wreath or Wine Cork Christmas Ornaments.
 (My thumb has healed just fine, thank you) Anyways as soon as this book came in I dove in to it and started playing – and came up with my favorite cork craft so far – Photo Holders that can also work as Place Settings… you will see what I mean in a minute.
 I’m not going to give a detailed tutorial – that is what you should order the book for – but here is a quick recap at this fun and simple craft I made one rainy afternoon with the girls.

-First of all I have a confession… I ordered the wine corks from Etsy.
-For one, I dont drink red wine, but the corks are so beautiful from red wine and I wanted some color variety.
+First of all I have a confession… I ordered the wine corks from Amazon.
+For one, I don’t drink red wine, but the corks are so beautiful from red wine and I wanted some color variety.
 Plus I wanted to make a bunch of these (again – you will see why in a minute) and I may love wine… but when you are talking about needing a whole bunch of them… I don’t drink THAT much wine.
-But I was delighted to learn that you can order corks in lots of 25, 50, 100 – up to 500 or 1,000!
-That’s a lotta wine!!
+But I was delighted to learn that you can order natural wine corks from around the world!
+How cool is that?!
 Next I got my tools together – corks, ribbons, heavy duty crafting wire, scissors and a glue gun.